httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Subsequent Resources

 The server might process the uploaded representation data and make its results available in another resource during or after the upload.
 This subsequent resource is different from the upload resource created by the upload creation request ({{upload-creation}}).
 The subsequent resource does not handle the upload process itself, but instead facilitates further interaction with the uploaded representation data.
-The server MAY indicate the location of this subsequent resource by including the `Content-Location` header field in the informational or final responses generated while creating ({{upload-creation}}), appending to ({{upload-appending}}), or retrieving the offset ({{offset-retrieving}}) of an upload.
+The server MAY indicate the location of this subsequent resource by including the `Content-Location` header field in the interim or final responses generated while creating ({{upload-creation}}), appending to ({{upload-appending}}), or retrieving the offset ({{offset-retrieving}}) of an upload.
 For example, a subsequent resource could allow the client to fetch information extracted from the uploaded representation data.

 # Upload Strategies